fdsCG/techio-java-template/markdowns/welcome.md

 @[Can you return the sum of elements in an array of integers?]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})

-To get more information about how to inject programming exercices please refer to the [documentation]().
+To get more information about how to inject programming exercises please refer to the [documentation]().

 # Template Resources

 [`markdowns/welcome.md`](https://github.com/fdsCG/techio-java-template/blob/master/markdowns/welcome.md)
 The content you are reading right here is in this file.
-Tech.io is based on the [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to render text, medias and to inject programming exercices.
+Tech.io is based on the [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to render text, medias and to inject programming exercises.

 [`java-project`](https://github.com/fdsCG/techio-java-template/tree/master/java-project)